jdevfullstack-tutorials/github-desktop-workflow/README.md

 but also in my company's projects.

 ## Steps
-1. Always fetch and pull it.
+1. I always fetch and pull it.

-2. Start coding.
+2. then start coding

 3. When it's time to commit it, don't commit it on the default branch.